arthuro555/GDevelop/GDJS/tests/README.md

-These are the tests for the GDevelop JavaScript game engine.
+These are the tests for the GDeveloppe JavaScript game engine.

 ## Launching tests